VernonGrant/gnu-c-language-manual/markdown/Type-Size.md

     The expression `sizeof array` gives the size of the array, not the size of a pointer to an element.
-However, if `expression`{.variable}
-    is a function parameter that was declared as an array, that variable really has a pointer type (see [Array parameters are pointers](Array-Parm-Pointer.md)), so the result is the size of
+However, if `expression` is a function parameter that was declared as an array, that variable really has a pointer type (see [Array parameters are pointers](Array-Parm-Pointer.md)), so the result is the size of